FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ## Creating tokens

-When you are creating a JWT, you should do ensure you are using a library.
+When you are creating a JWT, use a library.
 Don't implement this RFC yourself.
 There are lots of [great libraries out there](https://openid.net/developers/jwt/).
 Use one.

 Set the `typ` claim of your JWT header to a known value.
 This prevents one kind of token from being confused with one of a different type.